realpython/members/stories.md

 1. Admin should only be able to deactivate messages; they should not be deleted
 1. Admin should be able to add inactive chapters
 1. Admin should be able to deactivate lessons
-1. Active users should be able to view suggested topics

 ### Incomplete

-1. Unregistered users should have to enter an email and a numeric code to register and become an unverified user (current)
-1. Unverified users should have to connect their Github account to become verified
-1. Admin should be able to deactivate chapters and all associated lessons at the same time
+1. Admin should be able to deactivate chapters and all associated lessons at the same time (current)
 1. Admin should be able to update chapters
 1. Admin should be able to update lesson `content` with markdown
+1. Admin should be able to toggle whether users can activate

 ## Beta Release